Absolute indices for determining compactness, separability and number of clusters: Numerical experiments

-We consider the following synthetic data sets: \begin{enumerate} \item Data sets from \cite{Franti2018}; \item Data sets generated using a mixture of statistical distributions, available at \cite{DataSets}. \end{enumerate} The first group of two-dimensional synthetic data sets includes a1, a2, a3, Unbalance, and Dim256.
-Data sets a1, a2, and a3 have many compact circular clusters, with varying numbers of observations ($3,000; 5,250; 7,500$, respectively) and clusters ($20, 35, 50$, respectively).
-Each cluster contains $150$ observations.
-The Unbalance data set has $6,500$ observations and includes $8$ Gaussian clusters, where there are $3$ dense clusters with $2 000$ observations each and $5$ additional clusters containing $100$ observations each.
-The Dim256 data set contains well-separated $16$ Gaussian clusters with $256$ features and $1,024$ observations.
+We consider the following synthetic datasets: \begin{enumerate} \item Datasets A1, A2, A3, Unbalance, and Dim256 from \cite{Franti2018}; \item Datasets DA1, DA2, and DA3, generated using a mixture of statistical distributions, available at \cite{DataSets} and illustrated in Figure \ref{marmatrix}. \end{enumerate} The A1, A2, and A3 datasets contain numerous compact circular clusters, with the number of observations and clusters increasing across the three sets: A1 has $3,000$ observations and $20$ clusters, A2 has $5,250$ observations and $35$ clusters, and A3 has $7,500$ observations and $50$ clusters.
+Each cluster contains $150$ points.

+The Unbalance dataset contains $6,500$ observations forming eight Gaussian clusters.
+Among these, three clusters are dense with $2,000$ observations each, while the remaining five clusters each contain $100$ observations.
+Dim256 consists of $1,024$ observations in $16$ well‑separated Gaussian clusters, each described by $256$ features.

-The second group includes the two-dimensional data sets with $4$ clusters with $1,450$ observations, depicted in Figure \ref{marmatrix}.
+The second group includes two‑dimensional datasets with four clusters and $1,450$ observations, as illustrated in Figure \ref{marmatrix}.